Katy Perry: 2000–2006: Career beginnings, Katy Hudson, and Fingerprints

-Perry briefly had music lessons in facilities rented from the Music Academy of the West.
+Perry briefly had vocal lessons with a woman named Agatha Danoff in facilities rented from the Music Academy of the West.
 Her singing caught the attention of rock artists Steve Thomas and Jennifer Knapp from Nashville, Tennessee, who brought her there to improve her writing skills.
 In Nashville, she started recording demos and learned how to write songs and play guitar.
 Perry signed with Red Hill Records and recorded her debut album, a contemporary Christian record titled Katy Hudson, which was released on March 6, 2001.
-She also went on tour that year as part of Phil Joel's Strangely Normal Tour and embarked on other performances of her own in the United States.
+She also joined Earthsuit and V*Enna that year to perform as part of Phil Joel's Strangely Normal Tour and embarked on other performances of her own in the United States.

 Katy Hudson received mixed reviews from critics and was commercially unsuccessful, selling an estimated 200 copies before the label ceased operations in December.
-Transitioning from gospel music to secular music, Perry started working with producer Glen Ballard, and moved to Los Angeles at age 17.
+Transitioning from gospel music to secular music, Perry started working with producer Glen Ballard, and moved to Los Angeles at the age of 17.
 She opted to work with Ballard due to his past work with Alanis Morissette, one of her major inspirations.
 In 2003, she briefly performed as Katheryn Perry, to avoid confusion with actress Kate Hudson, and later adopted the stage name "Katy Perry", using her mother's maiden name.
 In 2010, she recalled that "Thinking of You" was one of the first songs she wrote after moving to Los Angeles.
 Perry would also perform at the Hotel Café, performing new music while she was between record labels.